lukefitzwolfgang/icatproject/contrib/icat-xml-test-client/README.txt

 The search command executes a query and saves all results to a file.

 Example:
-java -cp icatclient.jar org.icatproject.testclient.IcatXmlTestClient search "Facility [name = 'ESRF']" search.xml http://myserver.xxx.yy:8080 root secret db
+java -cp icatXmlTestClient-0.2.jar org.icatproject.testclient.IcatXmlTestClient search "Facility [name = 'ESRF']" search.xml http://myserver.xxx.yy:8080 root secret db

 This will fetch the facility named 'ESRF' and save it to the search.xml file.